keelancook/keelancook.github.io/_posts/2020-03-28-seven-missionary-biographies-and-why-you-should-read-one-now.md

 toc: true
 ---

-Over the last two weeks, I've seen all kinds of posts recommending book lists for people to consider during our global shut-in.
-I even wrote one last week suggesting you use this time [to sharpen your Bible study skills](https://blog.keelancook.com/2020/03/now-is-the-time-to-do-that-bible-study-free-resources.html).
-But the one thing I've not seen recommended yet are missionary biographies.
-I'm honestly surprised by this omission.
+I initially pulled this book list together during the pandemic a few years ago.
+Back then, all kinds of posts were appearing that recommended book lists for people to consider during our global shut-in.
+I even wrote one suggesting you use this time [to sharpen your Bible study skills](https://blog.keelancook.com/2020/03/now-is-the-time-to-do-that-bible-study-free-resources.html).
+But the one thing I did not see recommended were missionary biographies.
+I was honestly surprised by this omission.
+So, I created this list.

+Since then, I've continued having people thank me for the list and recommend it to others.

 ## Why read missionary biographies?